 We had to put our packs back on and walk to the campsite, which was another two miles away.
 We were exhausted and hated putting our packs on.
 We were walking through the village and these two little boys were playing with those snap-pop firework things and when they saw us coming they extended their arms and sweetly smiled saying, “Welcome to our village.”
 As we graciously thanked them and walked past they threw the snap-pops at our feet scaring me!
 Haha It was really cute, and funny.

 We finally made our way to the campground past amazing waterfalls (which, I’ll share more about in my next post).
 As soon as we walked into the campsite and threw our packs down in the very first spot that was open, sat up camp and had dinner.
 Their campground is set up really well.
 The river flows through it and on either side is Havasu Falls or Mooney Falls.
 We could hear Havasu Falls rushing over the edge of the cliff while we were falling asleep.
-They had toilets adn a spring with constant running water.
+Need a great new tent to pitch there?
+Check here.
+They had toilets and a spring with constant running water.
 It was really great.
 It was a great hike in, but the best was yet to come!

 For more posts and travel articles I find interesting ‘like’ the For the Love of Wanderlust page on Facebook.
 Simply click HERE